pepa65/lmdescrypt/README.md

 ```

 **6. Answer the questions as they come up:**
-* password for encryption (three or four times, depending!)
+* set password for encryption

 Then after a wait for all the preparations to have happened, and supply:
 * set password for user